sukeniklab/CHE600/Class_07-Python_intro/README.md

-# Chem 260 Class 7 – Python intro!
+# CHE600 Class 7 – Python intro!

 Today we start working with Python - which will be the language of choice for the rest of the semester.
 Topics include: